elkins-lab/diff-biophys/benchmarks/2KZV/README.md

 - **TSVs are generated from the DC files** (23 PAG + 16 PEG residues).
 These are the well-defined secondary structure regions used in the published refinement — using them will reproduce the Table 5 Q-factors exactly.
-- **Xplor file not used**: it contains ~2× as many residues (including disordered/flexible regions not used in refinement), and encodes the PEG error as `2.418 Hz` vs. `0.418 Hz` in the DC/CYANA files (same values, different convention).
 - **Residue numbers match PDB 2KZV** (chain A, active range 14–78).

 ### Known outlier (PEG medium)